Iristorm Design is the website for my freelance web and graphic design business, and of course, I created my own website.

 The home page of the Iristorm Design website is divided into six sections: Intro, Portfolio, Services, Testimonials, About Me, and Contact Me.
 Since each of these sections were fairly small, I decided to put all of them on a single long home page rather than on separate smaller pages.

-Basing off the stormy element of the Iristorm logo, I gave the website a background of storm clouds.
+Based on the “stormy” element of the Iristorm logo, I gave the website a background of storm clouds.
 The website’s color scheme is mainly yellow and purple; the yellow comes from the logo’s lightning-bolt-shaped iris, and the purple is a complementary color to the yellow and adds to the mysterious feel from the logo.

 Each subheading in the Services section of the Iristorm Design homepage is represented by an icon beside it.
 All eight service icons use a uniform yellow/purple/white color scheme, matching the website’s overall color scheme.

 I fully hand-coded the website with HTML, CSS, and PHP, plus a little jQuery.
-I used the SASS-based grid system Susy to establish the web pages’ layout.
+I used the SASS-based grid system Susy to set up the web pages’ layout.

 The Iristorm Design website is fully responsive to viewport widths.
 The layout contracts or expands based on the available space.
 At narrow viewports, the main navigation menu collapses into a single drop-down “Menu” button.

-- Google Analytics – An advanced online tool that provides data to website managers about which pages of the site visitors tend to go to, how long visitors stay on the page, where in the world the visitors are browsing from, etc.
+- Google Analytics: Provides data to me (as the manager of this website) about which pages of the site that visitors go to, how long visitors stay on the page, where in the world the visitors are browsing from, etc.